70+ FAQs on Income-tax Returns (ITR) for Assessment Year 2023-24

 To keep a check on the investment in closely held companies, a new table has been inserted in ITR forms [ITR-2, ITR-3 & ITR-5] to seek the following details in respect of unlisted equity shares held at any time during the previous year by an assessee:

-- Name of the company;
+(a) Name of the company

-- PAN of the company;
+(c) PAN of the company

 If the ‘cost of acquisition’ or ‘sale consideration’ of unlisted shares is not ascertainable because those shares were received under a gift, will, amalgamation, etc., then the assessee may enter zero or the appropriate value in respective fields.

-Instructions to ITR Forms clarified that if a person has held shares of a company during the previous year, which are listed in a recognised stock exchange outside India, then the same shall not be required to be reported in ITR.
+Instructions to ITR Forms clarified that if a person held shares of a company listed in a recognised stock exchange outside India during the previous year, the same shall not be considered unlisted shares for reporting in the ITR.
+However, it should be noted that the reporting of such holding shall be made in the Schedule FA.

 Schedule AL in Income-tax returns form (ITR 2 and ITR 3) requires individuals/HUFs to declare the value of assets and liabilities if their total income exceeds Rs.
-50 lakhs.
+1 crore.
 Further, Schedule FA requires reporting of assets held outside India.
 Reporting in Schedule FA is mandatory for a taxpayer who is a resident in India.
 It is not required to be filed by a taxpayer who is a Non-resident (NR) or a Not-ordinarily Resident (NOR).
-Though both the schedules require reporting yet, they serve different purposes.
+Though both schedules require reporting yet, they serve different purposes.
 Schedule FA seeks details of foreign assets and income from any source outside India.
 An assessee has to enter details of foreign assets if they were held even for a single day during the relevant accounting period.
 On the other hand, Schedule AL seeks details of assets and liabilities the assessee holds at the end of the previous year.
-Therefore, details of foreign assets are to be reported in schedule AL if the assessee holds the same at the end of the previous year.
+Therefore, details of foreign assets are to be reported in Schedule AL if the assessee holds the same at the end of the previous year.

 Explanation 4 to Section 139(1) of the Income-tax Act 1961 defines the meaning of ‘beneficial owner’.
 As per the Explanation, a beneficial owner means an individual who has provided, directly or indirectly, consideration for the asset.
 Further, if such asset is held for the immediate or future benefit of the individual providing the consideration or any other person.